amukerd/SparXSS/README.md

 ## ToDo
 - ~~Make Icon's Show up for Every URL~~
 - ~~Make the custom URL's stay when you export the .spklab file~~ <br>
-  (currently working, may be changed in the future- change the link from /sparxss.js to /Testing/test4.js)
+  (currently working, may be changed in the future- change the link from /sparxss.js to /Testing/test4.js to use)

 ## Changelog

 10/26/2023
-- Found out you have to click the textbox to update it before exporting to make the links actually save
+- Found out you have to click the textbox to update it before exporting to make the links actually save -- yeet
--

 10/25/2023
 - Basic link saving functionality added